In this Article:

 While this wouldn’t be my first choice of concealed carry, it would be my first choice of a revolver.

 Smith & Wesson have been making revolvers for carrying and duty use for a long, long time.
-These are rock-solid and proven firearms that will always be there for you when you need them to be.
+These firearms are known for their durability and reliability, ensuring they will perform when needed most.

 I have so much faith in these guns, a .38 Spl Lady Smith 642 J-Frame is what I bought my mother as her first CCW.